Introduction to Mindful-In-Nature: a 1-day course

-Funded by the Big Lottery Fund, Mindful-In-Nature is a new Sharpham programme offering a unique combination of mindfulness and nature connection to support mental health recovery, resilience and wellbeing.
+Funded by the National Lottery Community Fund, Mindful-In-Nature is a Sharpham programme specifically designed to support mental health recovery, resilience and well-being for people aged 18+ living locally, by offering a unique combination of mindfulness and nature connection.

 What you will learn